gbv/coli-ana/README.md

 ## Usage

 The server provides a HTTP API at port 11033 by default.
+(Fun fact: 11033 = Octal 025431 (025.431=Dewey Decimal Classification))

 ### Development
 ~~~bash